One-com/gone/README.md

 * **sd** Manages your socket file descriptors and (if wanted) interacts with Linux systemd socket-activation, FDSTORE and NOTIFY socket - and provides process management if you want the old style fork/kill process replacement reload.

-* **http** Provides extentions of the standard HTTP library.
-A Server capable of graceful shutdown and a client side failover virtual Transport
+* **http** Provides extentions of the standard HTTP library. - Like a dynamic accesslogging middleware and a client side failover virtual Transport

 * **daemon** Wraps the sd package and a lot of daemon management boilerplate code to make if very easy to start a full featured daemon, doing graceful reload and/or zero-downtime restart/upgrades.